svmiller/svmiller.github.io/_posts/2016-05-06-everybody-writes-academic.md

 ### Watch For Misplaced Modifiers

 Students routinely misplace modifiers in an odd word order.
-I see these errors and believe the student needed to edit the paper better before sending it to me grade.
+I see these errors and believe the student needed to edit the paper better before sending it to me to grade.
 I'll use one of Handley's examples here because it involves an international relations topic.

 > Though often misunderstood, scholars know that anarchy does not mean chaos.